raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Weapon (any sword), very rare (requires attunement)*

 You can use a bonus action to toss this magic sword into the air and speak the command word.
-When you do so, the sword begins to hover, flies up to 30 feet, and attacks one creature of your choice within 5 feet of it.
+When you do so, the sword begins to hover, flies up to 9.0m, and attacks one creature of your choice within 1.5m of it.
 The sword uses your attack roll and ability score modifier to damage rolls.

-While the sword hovers, you can use a bonus action to cause it to fly up to 30 feet to another spot within 30 feet of you.
-As part of the same bonus action, you can cause the sword to attack one creature within 5 feet of it.
+While the sword hovers, you can use a bonus action to cause it to fly up to 9.0m to another spot within 9.0m of you.
+As part of the same bonus action, you can cause the sword to attack one creature within 1.5m of it.

-After the hovering sword attacks for the fourth time, it flies up to 30 feet and tries to return to your hand.
+After the hovering sword attacks for the fourth time, it flies up to 9.0m and tries to return to your hand.
 If you have no hand free, it falls to the ground at your feet.
 If the sword has no unobstructed path to you, it moves as close to you as it can and then falls to the ground.
-It also ceases to hover if you grasp it or move more than 30 feet away from it.
+It also ceases to hover if you grasp it or move more than 9.0m away from it.

 ### Decanter of Endless Water

 *Wondrous item, uncommon*

 This stoppered flask sloshes when shaken, as if it contains water.
-The decanter weighs 2 pounds.
+The decanter weighs 1.0kg.

 You can use an action to remove the stopper and speak one of three command words, whereupon an amount of fresh water or salt water (your choice) pours out of the flask.
 The water stops pouring out at the start of your next turn.
 Choose from the following options:

-  - "Stream" produces 1 gallon of water.
+  - "Stream" produces 4.0L of water.

-  - "Fountain" produces 5 gallons of water.
+  - "Fountain" produces 20.0L of water.

-  - "Geyser" produces 30 gallons of water that gushes forth in a geyser 30 feet long and 1 foot wide.
-As a bonus action while holding the decanter, you can aim the geyser at a creature you can see within 30 feet of you.
+  - "Geyser" produces 120.0L of water that gushes forth in a geyser 9.0m long and 0.3m wide.
+As a bonus action while holding the decanter, you can aim the geyser at a creature you can see within 9.0m of you.
 The target must succeed on a DC 13 Strength saving throw or take 1d4 bludgeoning damage and fall prone.
-Instead of a creature, you can target an object that isn't being worn or carried and that weighs no more than 200 pounds.
-The object is either knocked over or pushed up to 15 feet away from you.
+Instead of a creature, you can target an object that isn't being worn or carried and that weighs no more than 100.0kg.
+The object is either knocked over or pushed up to 4.5m away from you.

 ### Deck of Illusions